kubeflow/mpi-operator/CONTRIBUTING.md

 ## Set Up Development Environment

-If you haven't done so, please follow the instructions [here](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) to fork and clone the repository, and then configure the remote repository to the cloned repository locally.
-Note that you'd probably want to clone your forked repository to be under your [`GOPATH`](https://github.com/golang/go/wiki/GOPATH), for example, clone:
+If you haven't done so, please follow the instructions [here](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) to fork and clone the repository, and then configure the remote repository for the repository you just cloned locally.
+Note that you'd probably want to clone your forked repository to be under your [`GOPATH`](https://github.com/golang/go/wiki/GOPATH), for example,:

 ```bash
 mkdir -p ${GOPATH}/src/github.com/kubeflow